Perth Hill Walking Club

 We also plan a number of weekend meets where members use their own cars for transport usually staying in a Youth Hostel or other outdoor centre.

-Summary of out upcoming walks:
+Summary of our upcoming walks:

 For full details of our upcoming walks see under Our Walks Menu